Indirect development loan is granted by SNCI via local authorized banks

 Depreciable assets and negative operating cash flows include, for example, land; buildings; professional equipment, machinery and facilities; personnel expenditure; patent filing fees; expenses related to contract research; use of databanks, technical libraries and laboratories; acquisition of patents/ licenses; feasibility studies; innovation support services like market research; implementation of new regulatory standards; testing and certification; and marketing/promotion costs for new products/services during one budget year.
 Production and distribution costs are excluded.

 The indirect development loan must be no less than EUR 12,500 and no higher than EUR 10,000,000.
 The SNCI’s share cannot exceed 40% of eligible costs, taking into account the overall debt to SNCI.

 The maximum duration of the loan is 15 years.
-Depending on project requirements, it can be extended by the length of the disbursement and the grace periods, which in total cannot exceed 3 years.
+Depending on project requirements, it can include a grace period of maximum 2 years.

 The interest rates are fixed by the SNCI’s Board of Directors on the basis of interest rates on the capital market, as well as on the basis of the SNCI’s refinancing costs.
-The interest rate currently stands at 1.375% for a medium-term loan (5 years), and at 1.625% for a long-term loan (6-10 years).
+The interest rate depends on the duration and currently stands between 2.75% and 3.25%.

 Loans are disbursed upon written request of the intermediary bank.